 1 Point 2 Points 3 Points 4 Points The majority of reviewed contracts have a performance framework that includes all applicable state performance measures and indicators included on the state report card, -but- The majority of reviewed contracts do not have a performance framework that includes financial and organizational/operational performance measures.
 All reviewed contracts have a performance framework that includes all applicable state report card measures. -and- All reviewed contracts have a performance framework that includes financial and organizational/operational performance measures.
-2-Point Requirements -and- All reviewed contracts have a performance framework that includes specific metrics and targets for all applicable state report card measures of student performance. -and- All reviewed contracts have a performance framework that includes mission-specific performance measures and targets. -and- All reviewed contracts for schools serving specific subgroups of students (if applicable) have a performance framework that includes additional measures and targets beyond the Gap Closing component. -and- All reviewed contracts have a performance framework that includes specific metrics and targets for financial and organizational/operational performance measures.
+2-Point Requirements -and- All reviewed contracts have a performance framework that includes specific metrics and targets for all applicable state report card measures of student performance. -and- All reviewed contracts have a performance framework that includes mission-specific performance measures and targets. -and- All reviewed contracts for schools serving specific subgroups of students (if applicable) have a performance framework that includes additional measures and targets in addition to the report card. -and- All reviewed contracts have a performance framework that includes additional measures and targets in addition to the report card. -and- All reviewed contracts have a performance framework that includes specific metrics and targets for financial and organizational/ operational performance measures.
 3-Point Requirements -and- All reviewed contracts have a performance framework that includes targets that compare the school's student performance to the state, schools serving similar populations or schools in the same geographic area. -and- All reviewed contracts have a performance framework that includes annual metrics and targets for all applicable academic, financial and organizational/operational measures.